2025 ACT Updates: Latest Changes to the Exam

 ACT Test Changes: Scoring

 There will be some minor changes to the ACT scoring following the ACT test changes going into effect in 2025, but overall, ACT scores will still be delivered within the regular 2-8 week window.
-If students choose to take the science section, their score report will include a science score (similar to current writing scores) and a STEM score, which will include the test-taker’s science score plus their math score.
+If students choose to take the science section, their score report will include a science score (similar to current writing scores) and a STEM score, which reports performance on science and math combined.

 The new ACT composite score will be calculated using English, math, and reading scores but will continue to be on a scale from 1 (lowest) to 36 (highest).
 April, June, and July 2025 online National (Saturday) ACT tests will have composite scores calculated in this new method.
 Then, starting in September 2025, ACT composite calculations for all test modalities will adopt this composite scoring method.